SovanrothnanHam/Final_Project/README.md

 1. **Clone the Repository**

-   Clone this repository to your local machine using:
+   Clone this repository to your local machine

 2. **Run the Flask Application**